dok.incubator preview 2019

 Co-produced by: Megafun, Valdivia Film

-Alexis is a Cuban teenager who has dedicated his life to his one and only passion: ballet.
-He’s a talented and proud student of the National Ballet School of Cuba and his everyday life is shaped by alternating pas de deux, chassé and entrechats with his girlfriend and dance partner Yelenia.
-However, when his family moves to Florida to reunite with Alexis’ sister, he must start from scratch and adjust his expectations, plans and dreams to a radically new environment.
-Supported by his unbeatable determination, Alexis will become, dancing on stage and in life, a true Cuban-American artist, faithful to his roots while also open to embrace change.
+Alexis, a talented and proud student of the National Ballet School of Cuba, spends his life practicing chassé and entrechats with his girlfriend and dance partner Yelenia.
+However, when his family moves to Florida to be reunited with his sister, he must adjust his expectations and dreams to a radically new environment.
+Alexis, facing rejection and homesickness for his native Cuba, feels lost and alone.
+He must find his way in the bourgeois and elitist world of American ballet while remaining faithful to his roots.

 On Your Marks!
 (SK/CZ)